SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/dx-freight/index.md

 The following integration types are available for this integration:

 * **Label**: Enables retrieving the package label in the PDF or ZPL format.
-* **Tracking**: Enables data files to be sent via SFTP both—for 1Man and 2Man services.
+* **Tracking**: Enables data files to be sent via SFTP for both—1Man and 2Man services.

 In SAPIENT, you can integrate with various available DX Freight services and features to streamline your shipping process.